A guide to safe and healthy travels

 Anne Salazar, RH (AHG)

-We are getting more and more comfortable with the thought of travel again.
 It is such a gift to be able to take some time with family and friends we haven’t seen enough of.
 So why not get there healthy, stay healthy, and return relaxed and….healthy!

 Travel is typically a time of increased vulnerability to illness; change of environment, time zone adjustments, stress, close quarters with groups of people, shifts in eating habits, all contribute.
 Rest assured there are definite tools we can share with you to keep the journey safer and healthfully more pleasurable.